Skip to Content

 Three reasons.

-Second, the corridor is still a magnet for public projects.
-Krome Avenue sits at the seam between urban Miami-Dade and the agricultural lands to the west.
-Roadway, drainage, and utility projects in fast-growing western Miami-Dade routinely reach for more right of way, and owners near major intersections are the most exposed.
+Second, the corridor sits at the seam between urban Miami-Dade and the agricultural lands to the west.
+No successor Krome project is currently programmed, but roadway, drainage, and utility work in fast-growing western Miami-Dade can reach for right of way over time, and owners near major intersections tend to be the most exposed when it does.
 Our roundup of major FDOT projects in South Florida maps the larger picture.

-Third, the Krome program is a preview of how the next taking will go.
-The process FDOT used on Krome Avenue, including appraisal, written offer, negotiation, and condemnation suit if needed, is the same playbook used on every state project.
+Third, the Krome program is a preview of how any future taking will go.
+The process FDOT used here, appraisal, written offer, negotiation, and condemnation suit if needed, is the same playbook used on every state project.
 Owners who understand it negotiate from strength.
 Our guide to the eminent domain process for Florida commercial property owners walks through each step, and our primer on the difference between eminent domain and condemnation clears up the terminology.

 Your Rights in 60 Seconds